-In partnership with Marin Municipal Water District’s Schools on the Watershed program we provide school-year, environmental education opportunities for Marin elementary, middle and high schools and service-learning programs for youth groups and after school programs.
+In partnership with Marin Water's Schools on the Watershed program we provide school-year, environmental education opportunities for Marin elementary, middle and high schools and service-learning programs for youth groups and after school programs.
 We also support the very popular Trout in the Classroom Program on watershed lands.

 - Age groups: grades K–12

 Have a few hours?
 There are dozens of volunteer programs throughout the year across all of Marin, and many are open to youth participants.
 Have fun, meet new friends, explore the outdoors, and give back to the special places where you love to hike, run, ride, and play.
 Age restrictions vary across different programs—check in with volunteer leaders in advance.

 - Marin County Parks volunteer programs (open to all ages with parent supervision) >>

 - Marin Water volunteer programs >>